-During the pre-trial process, a Philadelphia railroad accident lawyer can request summary judgment, which can allow you to win the case before going to trial.
+During the pre-trial process, a Philadelphia railroad accident lawyer on our team can request summary judgment, which can allow you to win the case before going to trial.
 Another important aspect of pre-trial litigation is reviewing and collecting evidence.

 A Philadelphia railroad accident lawyer can request a subpoena, which can be utilized to collect evidence.
 An attorney can request witnesses to be deposed, which is an official interview that is recorded, and statements made during depositions can be admitted during the trial.